CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 2: Assign a Group to the App

+In this task you will assign the Research group to the app so members can see and install it from the Company Portal.

 1. On the **Windows App** page select **Properties (1)**, then in the details pane scroll down to the **Assignments (2)** section and select **Edit (3)**.

    ![](../media/196.png)